MidnightDreamerX17/skill20/Races/OrcHybrid.md

 Battle Frenzy - Orc Hybrids must make an Intelligence or Wisdom check, difficulty 10, to get out of combat mode.
 One check is made per round after combat has ended.

 Horns - Orc Hybrids have noticeable horns.
-For males, they are big enough to grab by the hands, and can be used to headbutt for 1d4 piercing damage.
+For males, they are big enough to grab by the hands, and can be used to headbutt as a natural weapon for 1d4 piercing damage.
 For females, they are rounded and stubby, so cannot be grabbed.

 Sterility - Orc Hybrids cannot produce any offspring.

 Tusks - Orc Hybrids have four big tusks that stick out noticeably - two in each row of teeth.
-They can bite for 1d6 piercing damage.
+They can bite as a natural weapon for 1d6 piercing damage.

 Warcry Frenzy - Orc Hybrids must make an Intelligence or Wisdom check, difficulty 10, to avoid being caught up in a warcry, sporting chant, a bunch of people queuing up to buy something, a crowd fleeing a burning building, or similar event.